oneapi-src/level-zero-spec/scripts/core/PROG.md

   ::${x}_device_properties_t.numAsyncComputeEngines.
 - The number of simultaneous copy command queues per device is queried from
   ::${x}_device_properties_t.numAsyncCopyEngines.
+- All command lists executed on a command queue are gaurenteed to only execute on its single, physical input stream; e.g., copy commands in a compute command list / queue will execute via the compute engine, not the copy engine.

 The following sample code demonstrates a basic sequence for creation of command queues:
 ```c